Cris Dush: 2020 election and continuing denial

 After the 2020 U.S. presidential election, Dush was one of 26 Pennsylvania House Republicans who called for withdrawing certification of presidential electors, despite Joe Biden winning Pennsylvania by over 80,000 votes with no evidence of fraud.
 This was also after federal appeals brought by the Trump campaign were dismissed due to lack of evidence.
 Afterward, Dush traveled to Arizona along with fellow senator Doug Mastriano, and state house member Rob Kauffman, to observe its 2021 Maricopa County presidential ballot audit, which the Maricopa County Board of Supervisors called a "spectacle".
 The audit was ordered by Arizona's Republican senate majority, the rationale for which was generated by widely discredited conspiracy theories.
 One firm involved had previously audited the 2020 election in Pennsylvania.
 The United States Department of Justice warned the audit participants that they may have broken the law in compromising the integrity of those Maricopa County, Arizona ballots.
-Dush supported efforts for a similar audit to take place in Pennsylvania.
+Dush supported the gubernatorial candidacy of Mastriano in 2022, when he also claimed an undefined "they" would steal that election again.
+He has rejected labeling the January 6 United States Capitol attack as an insurrection.